ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

     * Ensure plans are being followed and work with team to ensure they have all that they need ready to complete the work that session

   * Code reviews
-    * Main goal is to help team improve
+    * Help your teams improve on their code based on how code is evaluated in the real world.
-    * Review should be in depth.
-Take the opportunity to inform the student of ways to improve upon their code.
-Show them how their code would be evaluated in the real world, based on a given project specification, not a grading rubric.
-This means that even if they have working code that satisfies the lab requirements, there may still be room for improvement that they were unaware of.
+    * Give in-depth reviews.
+Even if they have working code that satisfies the lab requirements, there may still be room for improvement that they were unaware of.
-    * The evaluation should be based on the purpose of the code, not the grading rubric.
+    * Give evaluations based on the purpose of the code and project specifications, not solely based on the grading rubric.
-    * Secondary goal is to have a project that can continue to develop into something better.
+    * Facilitate good coding practices that can continue to be built on to develop into something better.

   * Lab preparation
     * Look over labs material, be prepared to answer questions